-[Author’s comment: All names have been changed – apart from Creased Puddle]
+[Author’s comment: Some names have been changed for privacy reasons]

 How did it all start?

 “I only just finished uni in May, and I’m on track to graduate with either a first or 2.1 degree in July.
 I had started sending out applications in early April and decided to disclose my autism on my CV and the application letters.
 I just wanted to make sure that the companies knew that I’m a bit different.”
 Callum smiles.
 “I attended a few interviews and was really excited when I got this job offer more or less on the spot.”

 “I knew of but had never worked with the Magento platform this company was using.
 But, I’ve never had any problems learning other platforms at uni, at home and during my placement year at another agency.
 I was looking forward to learning something new.
 When I mentioned this to Tim (the development team manager) at the interview, he’d said that it didn’t matter.
 They would give me extensive training as part of the job.
 I also passed the technical test at the second stage of the interview process, and Tim offered me a job as a Junior Frontend Developer.”

 Had the company made a plan to help him settle in?

 “Tim said that he had ‘read a lot about autism’ and wouldn’t treat me any differently to the others working there.
 I actually thought that was great.
 I wanted to fit into the team and not stand out like a sore thumb.”
 Callum shrugs.

 Obviously, Tim’s superficial research had not told him that autistic employees indeed have to be treated differently to ensure that they can integrate without much disruption.
 Companies often think that just knowing about the condition is enough.
 They are not aware that they have to be compliant with the Equalities Act 2010 and make reasonable adjustments for disabled employees.